appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 2098944 Cross-site request forgery

 *L2*
-1. Verification shall confirm that application or framework enforces a strong anti-CSRF mechanism to protect authenticate functionality. and
+1. Application or framework shall enforce a strong anti-CSRF mechanism to protect authenticate functionality. and
-2. Verification shall confirm that application or framework enforces an effective anti-automation or anti-CSRF which protects unauthenticated functionality.
+2. Test shall confirm that application or framework enforces an effective anti-automation or anti-CSRF which protects unauthenticated functionality.

 ---